sagemath/sagewiki_to_gh-2022-10-10/topology.md

 There is a [[http://www.math.columbia.edu/~wgillam/hfk|c++ program]] written by by John Baldwin and William Gillam.
 <<BR>>
 There is also a [[http://katlas.math.toronto.edu/wiki/Heegaard_Floer_Knot_Homology|Python program]] ([[http://www.math.uzh.ch/user/jdroz/|sources]]) due to Jean-Marie Droz and Anna Beliakova.
 It requires the Python package 'psyco'.

+== Homotopy theory ==
+<<Anchor(ext)>>
+=== Ext over connected algebras ===
+Computing Ext over connected algebras is important throughout algebra and topology.
+Ext over the Steenrod algebra, in particular, is useful in homotopy theory, because it is the E_2 term of the Adams spectral sequence converging to the stable homotopy groups of spheres.  [[http://www.math.wayne.edu/~rrb/cohom/index.html|Bob Bruner]] has written C programs to do these sorts of computations.
+Some related work is at [[http://www.nullhomotopie.de/|Christian Nassau's web site]].
+Bob has expressed a strong interest in getting this stuff into Sage, or at least getting an interface between the two.

+<<Anchor(unstable)>>
+=== Unstable homotopy groups of spheres === [[http://neil-strickland.staff.shef.ac.uk/toda/|Neil Strickland]] has written some Mathematica programs to reproduce some of Toda's calculations of stable homotopy groups of spheres, and this could be translated to Sage.